MileHacker Logo

 Mount Sanqing National Park

-A UNESCO World Heritage site and National Geopark, Mount Sanqing is famous for its unique granite peaks, ancient pine trees, and mystical "sea of clouds" phenomena.
+A UNESCO World Heritage site and National Geopark, Mount Sanqing is noted for its unique granite peaks, ancient pine trees, and mystical "sea of clouds" phenomena.
 The park features natural sculptures that resemble figures like the "Goddess of Liberty" and "Python Out of Mountain," shaped by millennia of erosion.

 Sanqing Park Information